 Vegetative Growth Performance

-The data pertaining to the vegetative growth of Jamun cultivars presented in Table 1 reveal significant variation among the four cultivars under study with respect to tree height, tree spread, and tree volume.
+The data pertaining to the vegetative growth of Jamun cultivars presented in Table 1 reveal significant variation among the four cultivars under study with respect to tree height, tree spread and tree volume.
 The maximum tree height (6.64 m) was recorded in Goma Priyanka, followed by CISH-J-42 (4.49 m) and CISH-J-37 (4.41 m), whereas AJG-85 recorded the minimum tree height (3.35 m).
 The pronounced height of Goma Priyanka may be attributed to its inherently vigorous growth habit and higher photosynthetic efficiency under the semi-tropical conditions of Jabalpur.
 Similar findings were also reported by Kumar and Dubey (2020), who observed that Goma Priyanka exhibited taller plants and better vegetative vigor among evaluated Jamun genotypes under central Indian conditions.

 Table 1: Growth and yield performance in different Jamun cultivars